DESI z >~ 5 Quasar Survey. I. A First Sample of 400 New Quasars at z ~ 4.7-6.6: Results from Observations in the First Year

 \subsection{The Discovery of More than 400 New Quasars}

 Among the observed targets, there are 556 quasars identified in the redshift range of $z \sim 4.4 - 6.8$, including 144 known quasars and 412 new quasars.
 These new quasars span a redshift range from 4.44 to 6.53, with 220 quasars at $z \ge 5$ and 25 quasars at $z \ge 6$.
 The redshift distribution of these quasars is presented in Figure \ref{fig:hist}.
 So far, the observations of these targets result in an average success rate of 23\% of quasars at $z>4.7$.
 If we count the success rate of $z \sim 4.8-5.4$, $z \sim 5.7 - 6.4$, and $z > 6.4$ quasar selections separately, we obtain 39\%, 8\%, and 5\%, respectively.
-The main contaminants are M/L/T dwarfs ($>$ 90\%) and red galaxies, as shown in the Appendix (Fig. \ref{fig:Spec_contam}).
+The main contaminants are M/L/T dwarfs ($>$ 90\%) and red galaxies, as shown in the Appendix \ref{C} (Fig. \ref{fig:contam}).
 In Figure \ref{fig:Specexample}, we show examples of $z \sim$ 5, 6, and 6.5 quasars newly identified from our program.
 Quasar DESI J144355+350055 at $z=6.53$ is the highest-redshift new quasar identified from our survey to date.

 Although our survey has not been completed, it has already significantly increased the number of quasars known at $z \ge 4.8$ (377 new quasars).
-The total number of known quasars at $z= 4.8 -6.8$ from previous works is about 810, and thus the new quasars from this program already expand the existing know quasar sample by 46\%.
-At $z \ge 5$, our survey so far has increased the known quasar sample by more than one third (222/628).
+The total number of known quasars at $z= 4.8 -6.8$ from previous works is about 810, and thus the new quasars from this program already expand the existing known quasar sample by 46\%.
+At $z \ge 5$, our survey so far has increased the known quasar sample by more than one third, with 220 new discoveries and 628 existing known quasars.
 Within the DESI footprint, our new discoveries have more than doubled the quasar sample size in the redshift range of $4.8 -5.4$.

 We list all 412 new quasars in Table \ref{tab:newquasar} and plot all spectra of these new quasars in Fig \ref{fig:allspectra}.
 The spectra plotted here are based on the coadd data of the DESI daily spectra.
-All spectral data will be made public in digital form in a future DESI data release (DESI Collaboration et al. 2023 in preparation).
+All spectral data will be made public in digital form in future DESI data releases \citep[e.g.,][]{desi23b}.